Study of the p$-$p$-$K$^+$ and p$-$p$-$K$^-$ dynamics using the femtoscopy technique: Affiliation Notes

 \section{Affiliation Notes}

-$^{\rm I}$ Deceased\\ $^{\rm II}$ Also at: Italian National Agency for New Technologies, Energy and Sustainable Economic Development (ENEA), Bologna, Italy\\ $^{\rm III}$ Also at: Department of Applied Physics, Aligarh Muslim University, Aligarh, India\\ $^{\rm IV}$ Also at: Institute of Theoretical Physics, University of Wroclaw, Poland\\ $^{\rm V}$ Also at: University of Kansas, Lawrence, Kansas, United States\\ $^{\rm VI}$ Also at: An institution covered by a cooperation agreement with CERN\\
+$^{\rm I}$ Deceased\\ $^{\rm II}$ Also at: Max-Planck-Institut f\"{u}r Physik, Munich, Germany\\ $^{\rm III}$ Also at: Italian National Agency for New Technologies, Energy and Sustainable Economic Development (ENEA), Bologna, Italy\\ $^{\rm IV}$ Also at: Department of Applied Physics, Aligarh Muslim University, Aligarh, India\\ $^{\rm V}$ Also at: Institute of Theoretical Physics, University of Wroclaw, Poland\\ $^{\rm VI}$ Also at: An institution covered by a cooperation agreement with CERN\\